 certain tests.
 These may include:

-Blood tests and tests to look for immune system problems
+Blood tests.
+These are to look for immune system problems.

 X-ray.
 This test makes pictures of internal tissues, bones, and organs.